.NET RESTful Engine Performance and Best Practices

 Performance Tests

-Please note that pre version 22.3, we used a failty simple template for our tests.
-Since then we have decided to use a more involved template that would more accurately reflect your usage of the engine.
+Please note that pre version 22.3, we used a simple template for our tests.
+Since then we have decided to use a more complex template that would more accurately reflect average usage of the engine.
 To account for this, we ran tests for both templates for engine versions 22.3 and 22.4.
-Going forward (ie. version 22.5+) we will only be testing with the new more involved template.
+Going forward (ie. version 22.5+) we will only be testing with the newer template.

 For these tests, we used two different "sized" virtual machines on AWS.
 These are the specifications of the VMs we used: